Please help us throw ink at the devil by printing and distributing this article!!

 Cameron, Ian.
 Magellan and the First Circumnavigation of the World.
 Saturday Review Press, New York, 1973.

 Daniel, Hawthorne.
 Ferdinand Magellan.
-Doubleday & Co., Garden City, NY, 1964.
+Doubleday & Co., Garden City, New York, 1964.

 Joyner, Tim.
 Magellan.
 International Marine Publishing, Camden, MD, 1992.